saurav3199/CTF-writeups/HSCTF6/README.md

 ### Solution :
 So from the description we see the word search and challenge name is 64+.
 So we need to do base64 word search of flag.
 Be sure as the base64 encode texts are multiple of 4 .
-So chose the texts accordingly.Here is the [Script](/assets/misc/ord64.py)
+So choose the texts accordingly.Here is the [Script](/assets/misc/ord64.py)

 ```python
 from  base64 import *